 Duration: 1 October 2019 – 31 October 2023

 Food and Nutrition Security (FNS) aims to ensure that everyone has access to sufficient, sustainable, affordable, safe, and nutritious food.
 A sustainable food system (SFS) is one that delivers FNS in such a way that economic, social, and environmental resources are not compromised.

-In the European Union, there are several sectors associated with FNS, in which vast amounts of FNS data are collected.
-Consequently, existing FNS resources (data, knowledge, tools and services) for health and agri-food sciences are fragmented, lack critical mass, and accessed by user communities is ‘unevenly’ distributed.
+In the European Union, there are several sectors associated with FNS, in which vast amounts of relevant data are collected.
+Consequently, existing resources (data, knowledge, tools and services) for health and agrifood sciences are fragmented, lack critical mass, and access by user communities is ‘unevenly’ distributed.

-Sharing and re-use of open FNS data would contribute to development of different FNS scientific areas, such as Agri-food sciences and engineering, nutrition sciences, bioinformatics, artificial intelligence, ICT data science, social sciences, and environmental sciences, growth of the European economy, and overcoming food sustainability and social challenges.
+Sharing and re-use of open FNS data would contribute to strengthened partnership between different FNS scientific areas, such as agri-food sciences and engineering, nutrition sciences, bioinformatics, artificial intelligence, ICT data science, social sciences, and environmental sciences.
+It will stimulate growth of the European economy, and overcoming food sustainability and social challenges.

 Role of ILSI Europe

-For more detailed information, please contact Tobias Recker at email@example.com
+For more detailed information, please contact Ms Nevena Hristozova at NHristozova@ilsieurope.be